Baltic states switch off Russian power feed – DW – 02/08/2025

 The Baltic states of Lithuania, Latvia and Estonia disconnected their electricity systems from Russia's power grid on Saturday.

-They will switch to Europe's grid on Sunday after operating on their own in the meantime.
+They will switch to the European Union's grid on Sunday after operating on their own in the meantime.

 "We've reached the goal we for strived for, for so long.
 We are now in control," Lithuanian Energy Minister Zygimantas Vaiciunas said.